ibm-cloud-docs/vlans/getting-started.md

   * Association to an Auto Scale Group.
   * Being trunked to servers (this will change in the future).

-Additionally, some products and features **will not prevent cancellation** of a VLAN, but will be affected by its removal.
+Additionally, some products and features **do not prevent cancellation** of a VLAN, but are affected by its removal.
 These include:

   * Being protected by a Virtual Router Appliance.
 The VLAN association will be removed whether it is bypassed or not.